 With SAML enabled, Console redirects a user to the IdP sign-on URL.
-The user signs in with the IdP and the IdP sends a SAML assertion back to Console.
+The user signs in with the IdP and the IdP sends a SAML assertion back to Console, which grants the user access to Console.
 When a SAML user logs in to Console for the first time, Console automatically creates a new user account based on the information provided by the SAML response.
 Any changes subsequently made to the account on the DS server are not automatically picked up by Console.
-For more information about user provisioning for SAML users, see "User Accounts Provisioned by Just-In-Time (JIT) Provisioning" on page 90.
+For more information about user provisioning for SAML users, see User Accounts Provisioned by Just-In-Time (JIT) Provisioning on page 98.